 The Department of English and Philosophy offers undergraduates firsthand experience and faculty mentorship in the fields of writing, editing and publishing via the Drexel Publishing Group and its many publications.
-The department also exposes students to various genres of writing and publishing at the annual Week of Writing celebration.
+The department also exposes students to various genres of writing and publishing at the annual Drexel Writing Festival.
 Numerous contests and awards are held throughout the year to honor undergraduates who demonstrate excellence in critical, creative and academic writing.
-Students also have the opportunity to compete for a spot in a Master Classes with visiting authors and editors.
 Additionally, faculty in the department serve as editors of numerous publications.

 Drexel Publishing Group